Return rate over two decades

 Who takes children — the honest picture

 In 2021, 75% of taking persons were mothers and 23% fathers — and 88% of all taking persons were the child's primary or joint-primary carer.
 These two facts must be read together: the typical case is not a stranger or a distant parent, but a primary carer crossing borders during family breakdown, often "going home".
+In every study that measured it, a majority of taking parents (52–60%) went to a country of their own nationality.
 This is why SafeReturn Alliance is neither anti-mother nor anti-father — we are pro-child and pro-lawful-process.
+For context: the pattern is situational, not gendered by nature — in domestic (within-US) family abductions, 53% of abductors are fathers.[3]
 Average child age: 6.7 years.

 Sources